-Upon realising that an alternative didn’t exist, they set about making one themselves.
 Following a resoundingly successful Kickstarter campaign, they finally took DAME to market in February of this year.

 It’s been a wild ride so far, with the duo already picking up a prestigious Deezen Award as well as landing 7th place in 2019’s Top 100 Best Companies To Escape To list.
 We caught up with Alec to find out more…

 For those who aren’t aware, can you explain the business in one sentence?

 We make plastic-free period products, starting with the world’s first reusable tampon applicator.

 We used to run a period subscription service, which sold products from other major tampon and pad brands.
 It was there that we saw first-hand all the plastic and chemicals that go into period products, as well as the negative language – like “discretion” – that covers the packaging.